-In 2022, the Company's Adjusted EBITDA fell below the minimum threshold for a cash incentive payment.
-Accordingly, there was no payout of any 2022 cash incentive compensation to Messrs.
-Lolmaugh, Davis and Kinder or Ms. Lunan.
+For 2023, the Company's further Adjusted EBITDA fell below the minimum threshold required for a cash incentive payment.
+Accordingly, there was no payout of any 2023 cash incentive compensation to any of our named executive officers.

-The cash incentive compensation opportunities granted to our named executive officers in fiscal year 2022 are set forth in the "Grants of Plan-Based Awards for Fiscal 2022" table.
-However, as set forth in the "Summary Compensation Table" below, none of our named executive officers received any cash incentive compensation payments for fiscal year 2022.
+The cash incentive compensation opportunities granted to our named executive officers in fiscal year 2023 are set forth in the "Grants of Plan-Based Awards for Fiscal 2023" table.
+However, as set forth in the "Summary Compensation Table" below, none of our named executive officers received any cash incentive compensation payments for fiscal year 2023.

-In February 2023, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2023 fiscal year.
-Under the 2023 plan, Mr. Lolmaugh, Ms. Lunan, Mr. Davis, and Mr. Kinder's cash incentive targets represent 75%, 50%, 40%, and 40% of their 2023 year-end base salaries, respectively.
-The cash incentive plan for 2023 is tied to the achievement of an Adjusted EBITDA target, calculated in the manner described above.
+In February 2024, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2024 fiscal year.
+Under the 2024 plan, Mr. Lolmaugh, Mr. Davis, and Mr. Kinder's cash incentive targets represent 75%, 40%, and 40% of their 2024 year-end base salaries, respectively.
+Prior to her resignation, Ms. Lunan's cash incentive target represented 50% of her 2024 year-end base salary, but Ms. Lunan's 2024 cash incentive opportunity was forfeited as a result of her resignation.
+In connection with his appointment as Senior Vice President, Chief Financial Officer and Secretary, Mr. Davis's cash incentive target was increased to 50% of his 2024 year-end base salary.
+The cash incentive plan for 2024 is tied to the achievement of an Adjusted EBITDA target, calculated in the manner described above.
 Messrs.
-Lolmaugh, Davis and Kinder and Ms. Lunan are each entitled to receive a partial incentive payment if we achieve at least 85% of the Adjusted EBITDA performance target and can earn up to 175% the target incentive amount if we achieve 115% of the Adjusted EBITDA performance target.
+Lolmaugh, Davis and Kinder are each entitled to receive a partial incentive payment if we achieve at least 90% of the further Adjusted EBITDA performance target and can earn up to 175% the target incentive amount if we achieve 115% of the further Adjusted EBITDA performance target.